Black Watch: History

 The regiment was created as part of the Childers Reforms in 1881, when the 42nd (Royal Highland) Regiment of Foot (The Black Watch) was amalgamated with the 73rd (Perthshire) Regiment of Foot to form two battalions of the newly named Black Watch (Royal Highlanders).
 The 42nd became the 1st Battalion, and the 73rd became the 2nd Battalion.

 The 1st Battalion saw action at the Battle of Tel el-Kebir in September 1882 during the Anglo-Egyptian War.
 It was in combat again during the Mahdist War, at the First and Second Battles of El Teb in February 1884, the Battle of Tamai in March 1884 and at the Battle of Kirbekan in February 1885.
 They were stationed in India from 1896, but were sent to South Africa for service during the Second Boer War.
 After the war ended in June 1902 with the Peace of Vereeniging, 630 officers and men left Cape Town on the SS Michigan in late September 1902, arriving at Southampton in late October, when they were posted to Edinburgh.

-The 2nd Battalion was posted to South Africa in October 1899, following the outbreak of the Second Boer War.
+The 2nd Battalion were posted to South Africa in October 1899, following the outbreak of the Second Boer War.
 The battalion suffered heavy losses at the Battle of Magersfontein in December 1899.
-After the end of the war, about 730 officers and men left Point Natal for British India on SS Ionian in October 1902, where after arrival in Bombay it was stationed in Sialkot in Umballa in Punjab.
+After the end of the war, about 730 officers and men left Point Natal for British India on SS Ionian in October 1902, where, after arrival in Bombay, they were stationed in Sialkot in Umballa in Punjab.

 In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now had one Reserve and five Territorial battalions.